 Optometrists (Opticians) are experts at testing your vision and prescribing glasses.
 They are also qualified to detect eye conditions or problems, including squints and binocular problems.
 If your child is prescribed glasses to help treat their squint then you may see an optometrist on the high street or in the hospital to fit and supply them.

 Your child's squint can be treated in a number of ways and often more than one treatment or a combination of treatments may be needed to get the best result for your child's vision.
 How your child's squint is treated will depend on the type of squint they have.
-Most treatment for squints is on-going and it usually involves regular visits and examinations at the hospital for a number of years.
+Most treatment for squints is on-going and it usually involves regular visits and examinations at the hospital eye clinic for a number of years.

 Some of the most common ways that squint can be treated include:

 It’s important for your child to have properly prescribed glasses to give them clear vision in both eyes.
 Usually the first step is for your child to be tested to see if they need glasses.
 Most children with a squint may be prescribed with a pair of glasses that they will need to wear all the time.
 It can be difficult to get children to wear glasses and if your child isn't keen to wear their glasses, a lot of encouragement will help.
 It’s not unusual for your child to say that they can see better without them at first.
 This is because they have been working their eyes so hard to focus without glasses that they find it difficult for their eye to “relax” into the glasses and let the glasses do the focusing for them.
 This usually settles once your child is wearing their glasses all the time.

 You may notice when your child wears their glasses that their squint becomes less noticeable or disappears completely.
 This type of squint is known as an accommodative squint.
 When your child takes their glasses off you will notice that their squint can be seen again.
 This means that the glasses need to be worn to correct the squint.
 Many children may only need to wear glasses to treat their squint.